olli0601/PANGEA.HIV.sim/README.md

 These phylogenies are all connected via the starting sequence as explained in section [Viral introductions and seed sequences](#viral-introductions-and-seed-sequences), and printed to the file ending in `_DATEDTREE.newick`.

-The following figure shows the lognormal model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
+The following figure shows the logistic model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
 These were chosen such that the initial population size is 1 and that the final effective population size is broadly similar to estimates typically obtained with a BEAST Skyline model.
 These parameters were not changed during the PANGEA simulations.